 References

-FAQs from users: 'Does the man's age affect the quality of his sperm?', 'Which values are considered normal in a semen analysis report?', 'What is the cost of fertility tests for males?', 'Can you check sperm count at home with a microscope?', 'What does healthy sperm look and smell like?', 'How can I know my sperm count?', 'How can you tell if your sperm is fertile?', 'Where can a man go to check his fertility?', 'What can cause a man to be infertile?' and 'What male fertility test should be done before marriage?'.
+FAQs from users: 'What is the male factor study?', 'Which values are considered normal in a semen analysis report?', 'Can I suffer fertility problems because of my advanced age or does it only affect women?', 'How can you tell if I am fertile?', 'What is the cost of fertility tests for males?', 'Can a male fertility test be performed even if I am not looking for a child at the moment?', 'How can you tell if a man is infertile without medical tests?
+Are there any home fertility tests or tests sold in pharmacies?', 'How can I know my sperm count?', 'What does healthy sperm look and smell like?', 'Where can a man go to check his fertility?', 'What can cause a man to be infertile?' and 'What male fertility test should be done before marriage?'.

 Authors and contributors